 - If your horse is missing, contact the local animal control or disaster response team.

-- For more information regarding general emergency management in the estate of Florida contact http://www.floridadisaster.org
+- For more information regarding general emergency management in Florida contact http://www.floridadisaster.org

 Who is available to help?

 Each county in the state of Florida has an Emergency Support Function officer (ESF-17) in charge of animal emergencies.
 They report to the Emergency Command Officer for the county who reports to the state veterinarian Dr. Michael Short.
 The College of Veterinary Medicine has formed a Emergency Response Team per the request of the Governor.
-This team “VETS” Veterinary Emergency Treatment Service will provide immediate veterinary care until the community is able to stand on its own.
+This team (known as Veterinary Emergency Treatment Service, or VETS) will provide immediate veterinary care until the community is able to stand on its own.